 That said, there’s a definite winner in the best bus company category.
 It really stood out in a trip full of uncomfortable, dirty, and MIA busses.

-Giant Ibis is hands down the best bus company in Cambodia.
+Giant Ibis is simply the best bus company in Cambodia

 I’m writing this article to save all you beautiful humans some pain and suffering—I am in no way associated with Giant Ibis.
 This probs goes without saying, but whenever I’m super complimentary about something I end up sounding like a dang saleswoman.
 I doubt Cambodian bus companies go around finding travel bloggers to write posts complimenting them, anyway.